Important Aspects of Manufactured Home Installation

 There are none.
 There may be several methods approved by the manufacturer for properly installing your home.
 One method is explained with the instructions that come with each home.
 Alternative methods of installation require the manufacturer’s approval before they are used.
 Proper installation is a wise investment – insist on it!

 In Pennsylvania, effective October 1, 2020, all manufactured homes must be installed by a HUD Licensed Installer.
-You can obtain a list of licensed installers by clicking here.
+You can obtain a list of licensed installers by clicking here and scroll down for the “HUD-licensed installers ” link.